staedlern/highdim_stats/_exercises_and_solutions.md

 }
 ```

-Plot the Kaplan-Meier curves for the good and poor prognosic groups
+Plot the Kaplan-Meier curves for the good and poor prognostic groups
 based on the pre-validated data.

 ``` r